 The Monitoring Program

 This study is used to monitor the abundance and distribution of larval delta smelt in Barker and Lindsey Sloughs, areas which are thought to be used for spawning by these fish.
 The study is also used to estimate and evaluate the losses of larval fish (<20 mm) to entrainment by the North Bay Aqueduct (NBA) intake in the Sacramento-San Joaquin Delta.
 The presence of delta smelt larvae in Barker slough is a criterion for restrictions on NBA pumping.
 The 1995 Delta Smelt Biological Opinion mandates monitoring at the three Barker Slough sites for the presence of delta smelt less than 20 mm TL.We are attempting to report larval delta smelt densities in Barker Slough and the surrounding areas on a "recent-time" basis.
 We will attempt to post the delta smelt information on the web within 72 hours of sampling so that interested parties may use this information for water management decisions.
-North Bay Aqueduct exports (cfs) for the last 30 days can be found under Barked Slough Pumping on DWR's delta hydrologic conditions page.
+See North Bay Aqueduct exports from the Barker Slough Pumping Plant for the last 30 days (CDWR).

 Egg and larval samples are collected every other day at 4 stations in Barker and Lindsey Sloughs.
 Samples are collected using an egg and larval, rigid opening net constructed of 0.505 mm Nitex mesh.
 A single 10-minute stepped-oblique (bottom to top) tow is made at each station.
 The sample is preserved in formalin and then all fish larvae are sorted out and identified in the lab (this is an extremely time consuming process).